Swedish Warmblood Horse

 Origins

-There is a horse native to Sweden, they are a small northern forest type but over the years a number of bloodlines have been imported to the area.
-Formal breeding programs were not developed until a 16th century attempt to improve local stock, but again, their practices were sorely lacking in their development and were not largely successful.
+There is a horse native to Sweden, they are a small northern forest type, but over the years a number of bloodlines have been imported to the area.
+Formal breeding programs were not developed until a 16th century attempt to improve local stock, but again, their practices were sorely lacking in their development and were not very successful.

-By the end of the 19th century the largest horse purchasing power in the country was in the hands of the farmers & the military who both had different needs for their animals.
-Breeding programs were divided to appease both sides, one for saddle animals using lighter & livelier stepping breeds were used.
+By the end of the 19th century, the largest horse purchasing power in the country was in the hands of farmers and military, who both had different needs for their animals.
+Breeding programs were divided to appease both sides, one for saddle animals using lighter and livelier stepping breeds.

-Once they caught on the Swedes did it right and established strict guidelines & performance tests for registration & pureblooded breeding.
-Today the Warmblood is well known for their athletic ability and often the mount of choice for eveners & big show jumpers.
+Once they caught on, the Swedes did it right and established strict guidelines with performance tests for registration or breeding.
+Today the Warmblood is well known for their athletic ability and often the mount of choice for eventers and big show jumpers.

 Features